-Today, I have another bodyweight corrective exercise.
+Today, I have another bodyweight corrective exercise for you.

 Rick Kaselj, MS.